 28. 60% of Telecommuters Work a Fixed Scheduled

 Most remote workers work fixed hours.
 A Talent LMS survey finds that 60% of telecommuters work a fixed schedule.
-Thus, many remote employers still follow a standard nine to five shift.
+Thus, many remote employers still follow a standard nine-to-five shift.

 29. 67% of Remote Workers Want More Training